Market uncertainty makes it hard for some families to resist the reflex to pull investments. Here’s why you should keep your 529 in place.

 Let it be.

-A finance director from Minneapolis, Hall started putting money aside for college in earnest when her now-adult daughter was five years old.
+A finance director from Minneapolis, Hall started putting money aside for college in a 529 plan when her now-adult daughter was five years old.
 When financial markets plummeted in the 2008 recession, Hall watched with dismay as the fund was suddenly cut in half.
-With her daughter's first year of college just seven years away, she worried the rest of it might disappear.
+With her daughter’s first year of college just seven years away, she worried the rest of it might disappear.
 Against the advice of her financial advisor, she pulled the money and placed it in a regular savings account in hopes of protecting what remained.

 She now realizes that was the wrong call.
 “I should have listened to the advice I was given, that it was going to come back at some point,” Hall says.
 “And even if the market didn’t go back up in time for college, by pulling it I just lost a bunch of money.”